 There are still some people which believe that hanging a bike by its wheel can damage the wheel.
 Dozens of experts said over the years that it’s completely safe, which in my experience is true.
 I’ve been hanging bikes this way at home and at the bike shop where I work for years.
 However, I noticed some small issues which I want to talk about in detail.

-Can the Rim Get Damaged When a Bike is Hanged by Its Wheel?
+Can the Rim Get Damaged When a Bike is Hung by Its Wheel?